tdunca/Backend-FE-23/README.md

 # About the project

 This repository contains the sorce code for my back end course assignment.
 It was a mandatory assignment for my ongoing education in FrontEnd-Developing.
-Thunder Client is used to demonstrate functions, since the project does not have any Front-End.
+I used ThunderClient to demonstrate functions, since the project does not have any Front-End.

 ### Requirements: